 Finally, note that there is a reference to the Librarians of a hexagon a few miles to the right.
 This has two important implications.
 First, that there actually do exist hexagons to the right.
 Second, that they are somehow accessible from the Author’s hexagon, since the dialectical information needed to travel in some manner.

-The accessibility condition refutes the theory of the infinite 3-sphere, and the existence condition refutes the theory of the finite circle.
+The accessibility condition refutes the theory of the infinite and finite, hollow 3-spheres, and the existence condition refutes the theory of the finite circle as previously presented.

 All this, I repeat, is true, but four hundred and ten pages of inalterable MCV’s cannot correspond to any language, no matter how dialectical or rudimentary it may be.
 Some insinuated that each letter could influence the following one and that the value of MCV in the third line of page 71 was not the one the same series may have in another position on another page, but this vague thesis did not prevail.
 Others thought of cryptographs; generally, this conjecture has been accepted, though not in the sense in which it was formulated by its originators.

 The duplication of text has power in discourse.
 A one-time-pad key might reveal a meaning in the MCVs, but could just as easily reveal any meaning.
 But just because there is not as much information as expected in a large book, does not mean there is no information at all: see the above gematriac analysis.
 There is rhetorical value in repetition.

 Five hundred years ago, the chief of an upper hexagon came upon a book as confusing as the others, but which had nearly two pages of homogeneous lines.
 He showed his find to a wandering decoder who told him the lines were written in Portuguese; others said they were Yiddish.
 Within a century, the language was established: a Samoyedic Lithuanian dialect of Guarani, with classical Arabian inflections.
 The content was also deciphered: some notions of combinative analysis, illustrated with examples of variations with unlimited repetition.